[ i miss your touch ] 2020

 HOW IT WORKS

 Participants book a time and are emailed a unique URL.
 Each experience is 10-minutes.
 People can book a solo experience (one of the artists joins them, via webcam), or a double booking (they elect a friend and together, via webcam, they engage with the artwork).
-Participants need a computer with a built-in webcam and a basic internet connection.
+Participants need a computer with a built-in webcam and internet connection.

 The aim was to create a unique online interactive artwork that’s accessible to broad audiences.
 Participants don’t need specialist equipment or skills.
 This work is seemingly simple.
 Yet it involves complex programming in order to allow people to appear together in real-time in a single, shared virtual environment.
 This virtual environment allows people to explore and experience virtual touch.
 It provides the feeling that you are actually physically together in one location.
 Participants don’t need to download software nor login. [ i miss your touch ] is accessible to anyone with a computer, a webcam and internet connection.
-Through this work PluginHUMAN democratises access to progressive, real-time, interactive virtual environments.
+Through this work PluginHUMAN democratises access to progressive, real-time, interactive virtual environments that provide the experience of virtual touch.

 This artwork is not delivered on a website. [ i miss your touch ] is ephemeral and operates in real-time.
-Participants access a web platform (a custom-coded Node.js “app spot” that is cloud hosted).
+Participants access a web platform (a custom-coded cloud hosted Node.js app spot).
 The artwork is streamed to each participant via a unique URL in real-time.
 The video stream is compiled in TouchDesigner using Python and it is manually effected in real-time by PluginHUMAN.
 The outcome is a live collaboration between the participants and the artists.

 Betty Sargeant ~ Artist